One of the most popular standardized exams in

 • Science score

-These scores are averaged and the result
+These scores are averaged and the result is the composite ACT score.
+The ideal

-is the composite ACT score.
-The ideal score in ACT is 36, yet a certain
+score in ACT is 36, yet a certain percentage of students attain this score

-is usually between 18-19, and the scores of most students are between the
+of most students are between the average range.

 ACT Exam Eligibility

-The benefit of the ACT exam is that
+The benefit of the ACT exam is that there are no rigid eligibility

 The main eligibility requirements are: